Click below to be directed to our online application system:

 - Applicants must be scholars who have earned their PhD, established researchers, or full-time doctoral students enrolled in a recognized degree program.

-- Doctoral students must have fulfilled all preliminary requirements for the doctorate degree except the dissertation by the time research commences.
+- By the time research commences, doctoral students must have fulfilled all preliminary requirements for the their degree except the dissertation.
 The fellowship will not cover tuition fees.

-- Senior researchers without a doctorate but with a record of academic publication are eligible (not less than 10 refereed articles).
+- Researchers without a doctorate but with a record of academic publication are eligible to apply (not less than 10 refereed articles).

 - Master's degree holders without a record of academic publication are only eligible to apply for a joint research project with a lead researcher who holds a PhD.